ariel-research/budget-survey/README.md

     - `failed_survey_id` identifies which survey triggered the blacklist
   - Indexed for efficient lookups during eligibility checks

+### Cognitive Load Tracking

+The application measures the "cognitive load" users experience by tracking their total response time:

+- **Client-Side Measurement**: Time is measured entirely client-side using `performance.now()` from the moment the survey page fully loads (`DOMContentLoaded`) until the user clicks the final submit button.
+- **Accuracy**: This approach isolates the actual time the user spends thinking and interacting with the UI, eliminating inaccuracies caused by network latency or server processing times.
+- **Data Export**: The total response time (in seconds) is stored in the database and included in the CSV data exports for academic analysis.
+- **Exclusions**: Response times are only recorded for successful, completed surveys.
+Early failures or unsuitability rejections do not record a response time.

 ### Demo Mode

 The application includes a 'Demo Mode' feature that allows users to explore the survey functionality without affecting the actual data.